autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 - **Mission Planning**: calculates the route based on a given goal and map information.
 - **Scenario Planning**: calculates the trajectory based on the current scenario (e.g. Lane Driving, Parking, etc).
   - **Lane Driving**: calculates the trajectory for constructed lane driving.
+    - **Behavior Planner**: calculates appropriate trajectories based on safety considerations and traffic rules.
+    - **Motion Planner**: calculates appropriate trajectories for the vehicle, taking into account vehicle motion considerations based on safety factors and instructions from the behavior planner.
   - **Parking**: calculates the trajectory for un-constructed parking area.
 - **Validation**: validates the safety of the trajectory.